JackSzwergold/Writing/memories/Treasure Chest of Gold Coins.md

 ***

-*Treasure Chest of Gold Coins: My Accent and the Speech Class (c) Copyright by Jack Szwergold; written May 20, 2015.
+*Treasure Chest of Gold Coins: My Accent and the Speech Class (c) Copyright by Jack Szwergold; written on May 20, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*